LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

 This annotation informs Hibernate that there can be many events for each category, but only one category per event.

 Before we can start up the app and test our changes, we need to remove the code that references the deleted ``type`` field.
 A quick way to find these references is to find ``EventType`` in the *Project* pane of IntelliJ, right-click, and select *Find Usages*.
-This will open a pane listing each location ``EventType`` occurs in our project, whether that is an object of that type or a direct reference to the class itself.
+This will open a pane listing each location where ``EventType`` occurs in our project, whether that is an object of that type or a direct reference to the class itself.

 .. figure:: figures/find-usages.png
    :alt: The search results pane after running Find Usages on EventType